UF Law Through the Years

 Law building planning neared completion.
 The four-story addition would house 50,000 library volumes.

 The faculty adjusted the curriculum weighing the balance between good old and good new courses and between those of intellectual content and those of a laboratory nature.

 The library collection numbered 14,000 volumes.

-Students were active in campus life over the last several years, serving as presidents of the student body, Florida Blue Key, Honor Court, F Club and the Athletic Council.
+Students were active in campus life, serving as presidents of the student body, Florida Blue Key, Honor Court, F Club and the Athletic Council.

 The library annex was completed and housed 60,000 volumes.
 Space vacated by the library was to be renovated for classrooms, offices, and study and consultation rooms.

 The entire plant of the College of Law was dedicated and named in honor of Nathan Philemon Bryan, chairman of the Board of Control at the founding of the College of Law.

 During the World War II era, the enrollment declined substantially; however the law school remained open.

 Following the end of the war, a vast increase in the number of veterans on the G.I.
 Bill enrolled in classes and graduated in the late 1940s.

 Professor Clifford W. Crandall served as acting dean following the retirement of Harry R. Trusler.